 This is a device that’s very helpful for producing a livestream.
 You can program any of the buttons to do things you need during the event, like switching cameras, controlling Zoom, bringing up documents, and so on.
 You can get one (if they’re in stock) here!

-This is a capture card that takes the camera’s output, and brings it into the computer.
-It allows your computer to recognize the camera as a web-cam.
-Here are all the details.
+This is a capture card that takes the camera’s output (Micro HMDI to HDMI cord is here) into the Elgato Cam Link, and then into the computer.
+It allows your computer to recognize the camera as a webcam.

 This is what we use for most of our live events.
 I’m sure you’re familiar with it!